ayaka14732/llama-2-jax/README.md

 This project requires at least Python 3.11, JAX 0.4.13, PyTorch 2.1.0 and Transformers 4.31.0.dev0.

 PyTorch and Transformers are needed for testing purposes.
+Additionally, the data loader depends on PyTorch `DataLoader`, while the profiling functionality requires TensorFlow.

 ```sh
 python3.11 -m venv venv